These Low Carb Pancakes are delicious, nutrient-dense, grain-free, and make a perfect breakfast.

 1. If you want to sweeten the pancakes, feel free to use the low carb sweetener of your choice.

-2. Feel free to add 1-2 tbsp cacao nibs for extra texture and crunch.
+2. Feel free to add 1-2 tablespoon cacao nibs for extra texture and crunch.

-3. When adding coconut flour start with just 1/4 cup and see if the texture is right.
+3. When adding coconut flour start with just ¼ cup and see if the texture is right.
 (Different brands can offer different consistency).
-If you feel it's not thick enough, add 1 tbsp at a time and stir until you reach desired consistency.
+If you feel it's not thick enough, add 1 tablespoon at a time and stir until you reach desired consistency.